candimods/stretchermod/README.md

 2. add start stretecherscript to your server.cfg
 3. enjoy!

-for support and compatible ambulances https://discord.io/candimods
+for support and compatible ambulances and stretchers please visit https://discord.io/candimods